Saravey-DS/OSD/README.md

 - 👋 Hi, I’m saravanan
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python and about software engineering
-- 💞️ I’m looking to collaborate with new coders and enage in projects
+- 💞️ I’m looking to collaborate with new coders and engage in projects
 - 📫 How to reach me : https://www.linkedin.com/in/saravanan-natarajan-3520a487/

 <!---